 Award-winning and innovative photographers are invited to Helsinki to participate in artists talks, workshops and seminars.
-In 2021, the Nordic Village expo will be set up in the Art Park of Hanaholmen – Swedish-Finnish Cultural Centre.
-Helsinki Photo Festival fourth edition will take place July 7th-September 30th, 2021.
+The Nordic Village expo will be set up in the Art Park of Hanaholmen – Swedish-Finnish Cultural Centre from August 4th-October 1st, 2023.

-For the group and solo exhibitions the Nordic artists get selected through a jury of photography professionals and curators responsible for the festival’s open call contest.
-The theme in 2021 is Fearless.
+For the group exhibitions the Nordic artists get selected through a jury of photography professionals and curators responsible for the festival’s open call contest.
+The theme in 2023 is Courage.

-The Nordic Village is a talent platform fostered by Helsinki Photo Festival to support emerging and groundbreaking Nordic photographers in Finland and internationally.
+The Nordic Village is a talent platform fostered by Helsinki Photo Festival.

 In 2020, the Nordic Village expo was set up in the summer yard of The National Museum of Finland · Kansallismuseo.
 The Helsinki Photo Festival exhibitions were inaugurated by the Museum Director Elina Anttila, July 8th.
 Despite ongoing pandemic the solo- and group exhibitions of the Nordic Village were visited safely by over 17.000 visitors.
 Swedish-American Florence Montmare was exhibited in the southern corner of the summer yard while the Nordic Village was built up in the northern corner.